Total CE Credit Hours: 8

-This course is recommended for anyone interested in the process of self-change, with or without professional help, as well as health care professionals, including psychologists, counselors, addictions professionals, social workers, and nurses.
-It is appropriate for all levels of participants’ knowledge.
+This course is recommended for health care professionals, especially psychologists, counselors, social workers, and nurses who seek knowledge about the roles and responsibilities of child protective services workers.
+It is appropriate for all levels of participants' knowledge.

 All exam questions for the course are visible on this page for members of CE-Credit.com.

 If you're already a member, please sign in to see the exam questions for this and all other courses.